 David A. Smith challenges, informs and engages his clients and audiences on the key issues of the near future, in order to stimulate ‘out-of-the-box’ thinking to help organizations generate new visions, strategies, products and services.

-A futurologist, and Chief Executive of GFF – a strategic futures research organization, David Smith’s 35 year diverse business career has made him recognisable as one of the world’s leading futurists and strategic thinkers.
+A futurologist, and Chief Executive of Global Futures and Foresight (GFF) – a strategic futures research organization, David’s 35-year technology, marketing and business career has made him recognisable as one of the world’s leading futurists and strategic thinkers.

 He has advised the UK and EU governments on strategic research investment decisions.